Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We take that extremely serious in West Virginia.

-Talented young men and women and we have a selection committee that goes through this in great detail and trying to help each one who has that desire to serve.
+We have some talented, talented young men and women, and we have a selection committee that goes through this in great detail and trying to help each one who has that desire to serve.

 But also, you give us the hope that basically the separation between the purpose of our military might and the direction our military might takes is separated.

-And without your training that you have and how it's ingrained into you.
+And without your training that you have and how it's ingrained into you, that we will take our order to defend this country, but it'll be done by the private sector.

 Congratulations for the entire effort.